 A total of 90 credits of graduate work, including MAS 5311-2 and MAA 5228-9 or equivalent, are required.
 In addition the above work must satisfy certain distribution requirements.
 The extent part of the distribution requirements is fulfilled by completing a minimum of 36 credits in 6000+ graduate mathematics courses.
+Note that reading courses MAT 6905, 6910 and research credits MAT 7979, 7980 do NOT count toward the 36 credit requirement.
+A maximum of 9 credits of MAT 6932 will count toward the requirement.
+The English language course EAP 5836 does not count toward the 90 credit requirement.

 The breadth part of the distribution requirements is fulfilled by completing sequences in two of the following four categories, two semesters in a third, and a semester in the fourth: